Peritonitis Nursing Diagnosis & Care Plan

 Primary peritonitis is characterized by blood-borne organisms entering the peritoneal cavity.
-Secondary peritonitis, the more common type, occurs when abdominal organs rupture or perforate (Bowel Perforation) and release their contents into the peritoneal cavity.
+Secondary peritonitis, the more common type, occurs when abdominal organs rupture or perforate and release their contents into the peritoneal cavity.
 This is often caused by a ruptured appendix, perforated gastric ulcer, or a severely inflamed gallbladder.

 Nursing Process